Lucho-A/Auditing-Forensic/README.md

 # Auditing-Forensic

-***(Under Development)*** The main idea of the repo is, simply, provide an essential set of tools for carrying out a forensic activity in line with the [RFC 3227: "Guidelines for Evidence Collection and Archiving"](https://datatracker.ietf.org/doc/html/rfc3227)
+The main idea of the repo is, simply, provide an essential set of tools for carrying out a forensic activity in line with the [RFC 3227: "Guidelines for Evidence Collection and Archiving"](https://datatracker.ietf.org/doc/html/rfc3227)

 For this purpose, when OS system particularities arise, I'll cover AIX/Linux and Windows system, only, and the software referred will be, in all the cases, free ones.